CPBravo-Capstone/Capstone-inHome/README.md

 - Users on either side will create profiles and interact with forms to fill out and save in a database.
 A landlord will be able to select optios for a lease contract that details what is or isn't allowed.

-- The applicant/tenant will be able to add details to an applicaiton, update any personla contact information, create repair requests or service requests, track the requests, and close or delete.
+- The applicant/tenant will be able to add details to an applicaiton, update any personal contact information, create repair requests or service requests, track the requests, and close or delete.

 ## AUTHENTICATION